Pricing FAQ

 What does “Checked” mean?

 It is a secondary verification timestamp.
-When no separate verification pass exists, it can match the latest stored snapshot rather than showing an invented extra step.
+When no separate verification pass exists, it can match the latest stored snapshot rather than implying an extra quality step that did not happen.

 Why can a model have history but no recent change?

 History means stored points exist.
 A change event only appears when the newer point differs from the previous one.
-Same-price refreshes do not create fake events.
+Same-price refreshes do not create fake movement.

 Does the calculator match the final provider bill?